chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/getting-started/index.md

 ## Using MeshCore Client Apps

-After setting up your Meshcore device with Companion firmware, you'll need a client app to send and receive messages.
-Meshcore offers several client options depending on your device and preferences.
+After setting up your MeshCore device with Companion firmware, you'll need a client app to send and receive messages.
+MeshCore offers several client options depending on your device and preferences.

 ### Mobile Apps